satpalsr/sdk/docs/server.md

 </td><td>

 Event types a WorldLoop instance can emit.
+See [WorldLoopEventPayloads](./server.worldloopeventpayloads.md) for the payloads.

 </td></tr>